WeTrustPlatform/blockform/README.md

  - Support public networks: Mainnet, Rinkeby, Ropsten
  - Allows you to create your own private ethereum network with Proof of Authority
- - Support multiple cloud providers: Azure, AWS, GCP and DigitalOcean
+ - Support multiple cloud providers: AWS, GCP and DigitalOcean
  - Support multiple synchronization modes: Full, Fast and Light
  - Setup a firewall for you
  - SSL certificates through certbot